Tracardi/tracardi-postgresql-connector/README.md

-Tracardi Plugin to connect Tracardi to PostreSQL database
+Tracardi Plugin to connect Tracardi to PostgreSQL database